baashwell/checkout_kata/README.md

 Following is a list of high level tasks to carry out, each will need  unit testing, working code, manual testing and relevant documentation.

-- Update checkout to consult this map in calculation
 - Allow users to provide a file that will overwrite the current supermarket map
 - strip out the use of maven and include JUnit Jar and run instructions